BioinfoNet/MyFirstFork/README.md

 ## bwanya

-Right at the bioinformatics lab in Pwani University
+Right at the bioinfo lab in Pwani University